GreenFlag31/snackbar-library/README.md

 # Performance

 Emphasis has been placed on performance, adopting `ChangeDetectionStrategy.OnPush` strategy.
-This library respects Angular's mindset and use the Angular API to create components.
-Modal components will be removed from the DOM after closing.
+This library respects Angular's mindset and use the Angular API to create components. snackbar components will be removed from the DOM after closing.

 # Change log

 # Report a Bug

 Please provide a detailed description of the encountered bug, including your options and the steps/actions that led to the issue.
 An accurate description will help me to reproduce the issue.
-#   s n a c k b a r - l i b r a r y  
+#   s n a c k b a r - l i b r a r y 
+ 
- #   s n a c k b a r - l i b r a r y  
+ #   s n a c k b a r - l i b r a r y 
+ 
- #   s n a c k b a r - l i b r a r y  
+ #   s n a c k b a r - l i b r a r y 
+ 
  